ryanbateman/temp-check/README.md

 # Tech
 ## Key architectural decisions
 - The application runs as a microservice that can be scaled and deployed to multiple numbers/backends/datastores easily.
+It is currently set up to be continuously deployed using Google's Cloud services (specifically, Cloud Build, the Container Registry, and Cloud Run).
+Any push to this master branch will result in a new microservice being deployed.
+- The messages themselves are stored in Google Firebase.
 - The application is based on NodeJS